 Ticketron resale marketplace.
 Tickets may at times be above face value.

-No events foundnear Chicago, IL
+No events foundnear Columbus, OH

 No events found.
 Please check back later.

-Saturday - 08:00 pm - The Midland Theatre - MO - Kansas City, MO
+Saturday - 08:00 pm - Academy Of Music - PA - Philadelphia, PA

 Early Life and Youth Paul Simon, born October 13, 1941, in Newark, New Jersey, was destined for a life intertwined with music.
 Raised in a Jewish family, Simon was introduced to the world of music at an early age.
 His father, a professional musician and songwriter, encouraged his musical interests, while his mother fostered a love of poetry and literature.
 It was these early influences that helped Simon develop his unique, poetic songwriting style.